ngallegoar/azure-docs.es-es/articles/virtual-machines/troubleshooting/linux-virtual-machine-cannot-start-fstab-errors.md

 [[1;33mDEPEND[0m] Dependency failed for /data.
 [[1;33mDEPEND[0m] Dependency failed for Local File Systems.
 …
 Welcome to emergency mode!
-After logging in, type “journalctl -xb” to viewsystem logs, “systemctl reboot” to reboot, “systemctl default” to try again to boot into default mode.
+After logging in, type "journalctl -xb" to viewsystem logs, "systemctl reboot" to reboot, "systemctl default" to try again to boot into default mode.
 Give root password for maintenance
 (or type Control-D to continue)
 ```